-Classic models of persuasion assume that the informed party I can only lie by omission in which case the so called unravelling argument yields that in any Perfect Bayesian Equilibrium (PBE), party I with type s>0 tells all what he knows.
+Classic models of persuasion assume that the informed party I can only lie by omission in which case the so called unravelling argument yields that in any Perfect Bayesian Equilibrium (PBE), party I with type s > 0 tells all what he knows.
 Such models have been extended by Dye (1985) to allow for the possibility that party I would be uninformed and that party I would not be able to prove (certify) to be uninformed.
 In such a scenario, sufficiently bad types (i.e. types below a threshold determined through a fixed point argument in equilibrium) have an incentive to pretend they are uninformed while other informed types disclose their type.

-The equilibrium analysis of Proposition 1 bears some similarity with the equilibrium appearing in Dye's analysis, interpreting $s=s^$ in the $(s,s^)$ -communication strategy as the type in S that cannot be certified whereas all other types could be certified.
-Of course, a key difference is that no type in the above setting is a priori assumed to be able to certify what he knows, but the same $(s,s^)$ -communication strategy as shown in Proposition 1 would arise as a PBE of the one shot communication game in which all types $s \neq s^$ can be certified and type $s^$ cannot.
-Hence the memory asymmetry between liars and truth-tellers lead endogenously some types to be unable to certify their type (those types which correspond to lies in the equilibrium) while those types who would not correspond to any lie would be able to prove their type simply by telling the truth twice (the perturbation according to which any type tells the truth with probability $\varepsilon$ is being used here).
-The additional insights of Proposition 1 are that 1) There can only be at most one lie in an equilibrium using pure strategies (making the analysis close to that of Dye in which party I cannot certify his type only when he is uninformed) and 2) Endogenize what this unique lie can possibly be in equilibrium.
+The equilibrium analysis of Proposition 1 bears some similarity with the equilibrium appearing in Dye's analysis, interpreting $s = s^$ in the $(s, s^)$ -communication strategy as the type in S that cannot be certified whereas all other types could be certified.
+Of course, a key difference is that no type in the above setting is a priori assumed to be able to certify what he knows, but the same $(s, s^)$ -communication strategy as shown in Proposition 1 would arise as a PBE of the one shot communication game in which all types $s \neq s^$ can be certified and type $s^$ cannot.
+Hence the memory asymmetry between liars and truthtellers leads endogenously some types to be unable to certify what they know (those types correspond to equilibrium lies) while those types who would not correspond to any assuming that $\{0, 1\}$ is one of the pairs $S_k$ and E(s = 0 or 1) takes the smallest value among all $E(s \in S_k)$ (think of assigning sufficient weight on the state being s = 0).
+Indeed, in such a scenario, if $I_1(\bar{s}k)$ were to lie, he would say $m_1 = 1$ anticipating that $I_2(\bar{s}k)$ would say $m_2 = 1$ next, and this would be worse than truth-telling.

+lie would be able to prove their type simply by telling the truth twice (the perturbation according to which any type tells the truth with probability $\varepsilon$ is being used here).
+The additional insights of Proposition 1 are that: 1) There can only be at most one lie in an equilibrium employing pure strategies (making the analysis close to that of Dye in which party I cannot certify his type only when he is uninformed) and 2) Endogenize what this unique lie can possibly be in equilibrium.
+The insight of Proposition 3 can be related to the observation in Dye's model that if the ex ante probability that party I is uninformed gets close to 0, there must be almost full revelation of the state in equilibrium.